IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/03-thresholding-and-segmentation.md

 to skimage.segmentation.watershed.

 ::::::::::::::::::::::::::::::::::::: challenge
-## Exercise 13: Image segmentation
+## Exercise 12: Image segmentation

-- Load up your image from exercise 10 and run `skimage.morphology.label` on the foreground features
+- Load up one of your cleaned up images from exercise 11 and run `skimage.morphology.label` on the foreground features
-- How many features did skimage find? (hint: try flattening your labelled image)
+- How many features did skimage find? (hint: try flattening your labelled image and printing the result to the screen)
 - Perform a watershed transform on your binary image as above.
 Try displaying the result of each stage of the transform.
-- How many features are identified now after watershed transformation?
+- How many features are identified now, after watershed transformation?
 - Does the watershed transformation work perfectly?

 :::::::::::::::::::::::: solution